 An eye opening 2 minute read

-Do we really know what this widely trending term mean?
+Do we really know what this widely trending term means?
 Let’s try.

 - Having hi-tech is digital transformation – No